 Like the television director, you must constantly process information from each camera before deciding what to do or say next.

 Respect and deference are fundamental norms of international diplomacy.
 De Callieres counseled negotiators in the 18th century to “reveal an innate respect for the person whom they are addressing,” paying particular respect to the “customs of the court” and “the habits of the people.”

 Lack of respect for the other side’s norms and customs has caused many modern-day negotiations to collapse.
 General Electric’s failure in 2001 to secure approval from the European Commission for its acquisition of Honeywell International is one such example.
-Considering the approval a done deal, GE executives showed little deference to European officials from the start of their involvement.
+Considering the approval of a done deal, GE executives showed little deference to European officials from the start of their involvement.

 Early in the discussions, GE CEO Jack Welch approached Mario Monti, the EU competition commissioner, as if they were in a private business negotiation: “Mr. Monti, please call me Jack,” he said.

 Keenly aware that he represented European public interest and that the European Commission’s approval was anything but a private matter, Monti replied: “I’ll only call you Jack when this deal is over.”
 The talks went downhill from there.